Nitping/notablog/_posts/ssh-2fa-lol/2022-01-01-local-ssh-2fa-bypass.md

 # RTFM.

-It turns out reading all documentation before starting on a target withca goal may shed light on on ways to accomplish said goal.
+It turns out reading all documentation before starting on a target with a goal may shed light on on ways to accomplish said goal.

 ```
  - windows? https://github.com/PowerShell/openssh-portable/blob/latestw_all/ssh.c#L2189